greengreengreen/EM-Mixture-Model/README.md

 # Netflix-EM-Mixture-Model
-This is a project about using EM algorithm to find the unssual raters in the netflix dataset, read the project_report and you will understand how it works
+This is a project about using EM algorithm to find the unusual raters in the netflix dataset, read the project_report and you will understand how it works